EE3300/EE5300 Electronics Applications Week 2 Practical

 Your task is to measure the input bias current and offset voltage of two different op-amp models, the LM741 and LF411, and then compare their behaviour to their respective datasheets.
 Careful measurement should result in values within the expected ranges.

-1. Construct the circuit shown in Figure 4.
+Begin with the basic integrator circuit shown in Figure 4.
 Don’t forget to include power supply decoupling.

 Apply various input waveforms (e.g. sine wave, square wave, triangular wave) and observe the output.
 It can be helpful to measure both the input and output waveforms on two oscilloscope channels.
 You should see that the output signal is the integral of the input signal.

-You may notice that the output signal drifts towards the rail voltages.
-Notice that the circuit has no feedback at DC, so the DC level of the output will eventually diverge to either the maximum or minimum level that the op-amp can supply.
+You should also notice that the output signal drifts towards the rail voltages.
+To see the drift, make sure that your oscilloscope is set to DC coupling (because AC coupling would subtract away the slowly changing DC level).
+The circuit has no feedback at DC, so the DC level of the output will eventually diverge to either the maximum or minimum level that the op-amp can supply.
+At that point, the AC behaviour of the circuit will break down, and if you were only looking at the AC coupled signal, you would simply see “strange” behaviour.
 You can reset the circuit at any time by short-circuiting the feedback capacitor.

 The basic integrator circuit.
 The switch allows the charge on the capacitor to be reset.
 On a breadboard, you can use a piece of wire for this purpose.